-Split-S: Common name given to a Family 7 figure consisting of a half slow roll to inverted followed immediately by an inside half-loop down.

-Sportsman: The second of the five categories of aerobatic competition.
-Sportsman competitors fly two programs: a Known Compulsory program which changes each year and, optionally, may either repeat the Known program or fly a Free program of their own design.
+- Split-S: Common name given to a Family 7 figure consisting of a half slow roll to inverted followed immediately by an inside half-loop down. - Sportsman: The second of the five categories of aerobatic competition.
+Sportsman competitors fly two programs: a Known Compulsory program which changes each year and, optionally, may either repeat the Known program or fly a Free program of their own design. - Stall Turn: Another name for a hammerhead.
+Primarily used in CIVA competition.

-Super-Family (SF) Number: A number assigned to each figure in a Free Program to be flown at the U.S. National Aerobatic Championships, where the ACRO scoring program is used.
+- Super-Family (SF) Number: A number assigned to each figure in a Free Program to be flown at the U.S. National Aerobatic Championships, where the ACRO scoring program is used.
 Because the pilots fly different figures and/or numbers of figures, additional information is required so that the figures included in each data group are reasonably similar in type and complexity when analyzed by the Fair Play System (FPS).
-The sequence drawing programs, Aresti and OpenAero, automatically generate the SF numbers on demand, but SF numbers may be determined or checked manually by consulting Appendix C of the FAI Sporting Code, Section 6, Part 1.

-Supplementary Rules: These rules are published by Contest Directors to augment the "IAC Official Contest Rules".
+The sequence drawing programs, Aresti and OpenAero, automatically generate the SF numbers on demand, but SF numbers may be determined or checked manually by consulting Appendix C of the FAI Sporting Code, Section 6, Part 1. - Supplementary Rules: These rules are published by Contest Directors to augment the "IAC Official Contest Rules".
 They describe local conditions and problems and assist in applying IAC rules to a specific contest.
 They cannot contradict IAC rules except as approved under "waivers".